Dainja55/Mass-Effectiveness-Installation-Guide/ME Installation Guide.md

 Let's get to the actual installation..

 Grab the latest release of Wabbajack [here](https://www.wabbajack.org/#/) (click the big blue Download button).
-Place the `Wabbajack.exe` file in a blank folder at the root of a drive, such as `C:/wj`.
+Place the `Wabbajack.exe` file in a blank folder at the root of a drive, I advise `C:/wj/Wabbajck`.
 Please do not put it in a Windows Protected Directory, such as Program Files or your Desktop.

 If you're using Windows 11, do this to give yourself admin permissions for `C:/Wabbajack` folder you created in your `C drive`